-The College is reporting an operating surplus of £469,000 (2021/22: £630,000 deficit) for the year ending 2022/23.
-Income was £1.3m higher than target.
+The College is reporting an operating surplus of £2,095,000 (2022/23: £468,000 surplus) for the year 2023/24.
+Income was £5.3m higher than target.

-While the College performed well against income targets, it did not achieve its funded learner number target for young people as competition in most local markets remained strong.
+The College performed well against income targets, and exceed its funded learner number target for young people despite competition in most local markets remaining strong.
 The College continues to differentiate its offer and strengthen its digital based marketing to counter the ever-growing offer from local schools.